William Sutherland

 For laptops I used to prefer IBM - not sure how the sell-off to Lenovo of China is going to affect quality long-term.
 (I currently use a Sony Vaio).

-For well built, powerful machines I like Armari in London.
+For well built, powerful machines I like Armari in London and the specialist firm CAD2.

 These are often referred to as 'Workstation' machines.
 In truth the gap has closed between workstation machines and typical PCs but you do get a more business-like attitude to build quality - or perhaps component choice and a better case.
 Quite often these machines have more than one processor and with the advent of 'dual-core' processors - one chip containing effectively 2 processors - for both PC and Mac multi-processor machines are going to become more common (although most cad software does not directly use the extra processors).
-FWIW I always have dual processors in my machines as it helps with rendering times in 3D modelling, and allows you to run more programmes at the same time.
+FWIW I have always used dual processors in my machines as it helps with rendering times in 3D modelling, and allows you to run more programmes at the same time.
+In recent times I have started using multi core processors.
+Dual quad core processors is a favourite for machines which do a lot of rendering but regular cad software mostly only uses one core.
+Using a 64 bit Operating system gives benefits if the cad software is also 64 bit.

 Many architects like using Apple Macs - and will often make their cad software choice based on what runs on a Mac rather than the other way round.
 How the switch to Intel processors is going to impact on this market is not clear.